emielkwakkel/movie-app/readme.md

 Open `MoviesApp.xcodeproj` with Xcode.
 In the main top bar select an iPhone model emulator, or a connected iOS device.
 By pressing the play button the project will be run on the selected (emulated) device.
 In the left toolbar click on the root element `MoviesApp project`, in the `General` tab.
 In the signing you'll be able to use your Apple Developers ID to sign the app.

 ## Android
 Make sure to have Android Studio installed.
-You can download it from here: https://developer.android.com/studio/
+You can download it from [here](https://developer.android.com/studio/)

 Run `ionic cordova platform add android`.
 The platforms/android folder will be generated, just like the iOS platform folder.
 Run `ionic cordova build android` to build the Android project.